Ashot27/Protei/README.md

 ## NAME:
   TCP/UDP server
 ## DESCRIPTION:
   The program deploys a TCP and UDP server, waits for a connection from a TCP client or a message from an UDP client.
-After catching the message, the server finds all the numbers, sorts them and sends them to the client with their sum.
+After catching the message, the server finds all the __integer__ numbers, sorts them and sends them to the client with their sum.
 If there is no number the server sends the captured message back to the client.
 ## OPTIONS:
 * __-ip/-i__ \<ip\>
 	specify the server IPv4 address.
 Localhost is used by default.